 Bake in a preheated static oven at 180°C for about 15 minutes.

-Remove from the oven, let the biscuits cool completely, and store them in a tin box or airtight container.
+Remove from the oven, let the cookies cool completely and store them in a tin box or an airtight container.

 Bowl